• trichotillomania •

 Meaning: The irresistible urge to pull out your hair.

 Notes: Today's Good Word is dedicated to those who think that English doesn't have a word for everything.
 It is generally used in medicine in reference to a mental disorder but every word is subject to figurative usage and this one is no exception.
 A person who feels the urge to pull out his or her hair may be a trichotillomaniac or a trichotillomanic.
 The latter also serves as the adjective for today's word.

 In Play: "Pulling out one's hair" is an English idiom meaning to undergo extreme frustration.
-I am sure all Americans have experienced this urge, especially recently: "The cost of gas, the war in Iraq, the dollar devaluation, job losses and mortgage failures are all behind a rising sense of trichotillomania in the US."
+I am sure all Americans have experienced this urge, especially recently: "Congressional politics, the presidential campaign, the cost of college and housing, the stagnation of wages, and job loss are all behind a rising sense of trichotillomania in the US."
 We also find ourselves in situations where we need a word much, much longer than nuts: "This crossword puzzle is driving me to trichotillomania!"
 Nothing like today's word for that situation.